Adroiti/docs-for-code-review-tools/RuboCop/Style-ZeroLengthPredicate.md

 ## Description

-This cop checks for numeric comparisons that can be replaced by a predicate method, such as receiver.length == 0, receiver.length > 0, receiver.length != 0,
+This rule checks for numeric comparisons that can be replaced by a predicate method, such as receiver.length == 0, receiver.length > 0, receiver.length != 0,
 receiver.length < 1 and receiver.size == 0 that can be
 replaced by receiver.empty? and !receiver.empty.

-### Example
+## Examples

 ```ruby
 # bad